ialekseev/fluent-translator/README.md

 # fluent-translator

-Scala library for working with Microsoft, Google(?)... translators in a non-blocking way via a fancy DSL.
+Scala library for working with Microsoft, Google(?)... translators via a fancy DSL.

 Examples
 --------------